BlaueSee/pdsnd_github/README.md

 Software Needs
 To complete this project, i'll require the following softwares:
 - Python
-- A code editor such as Visual Studio Code, Notepad,...
+- A text editor such as Visual Studio Code, Notepad,...
 - A terminal application

 Statistics computed